 - Review of major trade association memberships

-- Approval of independent political expenditures (although company has not made any)
+- Approval of independent political expenditures (although the company has not made any)